 Boulder, CO: Witness the Fitness

-Gallup and Healthways has been measuring obesity rates across the country since 2008 through the Gallup-Healthways Well-Being Index, which surveys Americans’ self-reported height and weight to measure their Body Mass Index.
+Gallup and Healthways have been measuring obesity rates across the country since 2008 through the Gallup-Healthways Well-Being Index, which surveys Americans’ self-reported height and weight to measure their Body Mass Index.
 In five of those six years, Boulder has taken the number one position for fitness (let’s just call 2009 a “cheat year”).

-Colorado was rated as one of the two fittest states—the other being Montana—and the mile high state is home to three of the top ten least obese metropolitan regions: Boulder, Denver-Aurora, and Fort-Collins-Loveland.
+Colorado was rated as one of the two fittest states—the other being Montana—and the mile-high state is home to three of the top ten least obese metropolitan regions: Boulder, Denver-Aurora, and Fort-Collins-Loveland.
 Of the189 metropolitan areas surveyed, Boulder was the only area with an obesity rate below 15%.

 On a national scale, the rate of obesity is now 27.1%, which is the highest on record since Gallup and Healthways began conducting the survey.
 Dan Witters, research director of the Gallup-Healthways Well-Being Index, called their study a “call to action,” and said that it is, “…increasing public awareness around this.”
 He added, “Where obesity is really high, it can skyrocket the health care utilization.”